ConnectedLib/connectedlib10/modules/communitymapping/section-1-1.md

 <div bgcolor="#F58F81">
 <p class="box-title">SCALE UP OR SCALE DOWN</p>
-Since every community is different, the community mapping process will vary from library to library.
+<p>Since every community is different, the community mapping process will vary from library to library.
 A large urban library in a big city may go through an extensive process involving focus groups and interviews with dozens of community members and representatives of local organizations, but a busy “everything librarian” in a rural one-room library can benefit from a scaled-down version involving an afternoon with a search engine and some reflection.
-This module will teach you the principles of community mapping and suggest strategies for scaling the process up or down so you can make a plan that will fit your library, your community, and your resources.
+This module will teach you the principles of community mapping and suggest strategies for scaling the process up or down so you can make a plan that will fit your library, your community, and your resources.</p>
 </div><br><br>

 <div class="explanatory">